Annual Graduate Research Conference (GRC)

 This session will run in a similar fashion to how the GRC presentations have run in the past.
 You will be organized into department-relevant groups, no matter what your research topic is.
 You do not need to connect to any of the UNH strategic plan themes if you register for this option.

-We encourage you to register as early as possible to ensure adequate space and accommodations.
-Students are also encouraged to explore the award opportunities available to conference participants.
+Students are encouraged to explore the following award opportunities available to conference participants.

 GRC Awards & Prizes